backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/CloudFront Advanced.md

 ## CloudFront Signed URL/Cookies
 - **Use Case**: Give *access to premium shared content* to people all over the world.
 - **Signed URL** gives **access** to only **one file**.
 One URL per file.
+	- If you want to share *only one file* then prefer Signed URL over Signed Cookies.
 - **Signed Cookies** give access to **multiple files**.
 One signed cookie for many files.
 - For *signed cookies* you *don’t have to change URL*.